Metropolitan Cathedral of Mexico City main image Mexico work visa article

 If you are planning to register a company in Mexico, you will need to follow a number of steps in order to be able to hire non-Mexican nationals.
 For anyone planning to relocate to the country to run the company, or who otherwise intends to employ foreigners, being eligible to obtain a Mexico work visa will be essential.

-A Biz Latin Hub map of Mexico and some key cities, the featured image for our Mexico work visa article.
+A Biz Latin Hub graphic of a map of Mexico and some key cities used for an article on how to be able to apply for a Mexico work visa

 A map of Mexico and some key cities